 Of course, the Bank must separately pass certification measures for ATM and merchant acquiring, as well as for Manual Cash operations (cash withdrawal at the cash desks of Bank branches using a POS terminal).
 End-to-end testing can take place according to a simplified (confort) or complete scheme.
 The simplified scheme is relevant primarily for those cases when the Bank uses the services of a third-party processing center, which is already certified by the payment system for servicing EMV cards.
 At the same time, all these measures are designed to guarantee the Bank’s full readiness to service smart card products.

 For comparison: when certifying for the issue of EMV cards in the same payment system, the Bank must conduct an analog of end-to-end testing, confirming the readiness of the Bank’s host to process authorization requests containing chip data, and send the EMV card for certification to the office of the payment system, where it checks the correctness of card personalization.
-It should be noted that at the same time, Russian banks participating in Visa International are obviously in a better position, since the Moscow office of the payment system has a team of specialists who independently certify cards without involving the regional London office, which obviously saves time for the project implementation.
+It should be noted that at the same time, international banks participating in Visa International are obviously in a better position, since the Moscow office of the payment system has a team of specialists who independently certify cards without involving the regional London office, which obviously saves time for the project implementation.

 The only really fundamental feature of the implementation of emission projects in comparison with acquiring projects is the need for detailed study of key material management issues (key management).
 As part of the issue project, the Bank has to independently issue a fairly large number of cryptographic keys, certify public keys in the payment system, etc. In the acquiring project, the Bank will only need to work out the issue of uploading payment system certificates to the terminal and then updating them.
 Therefore, from the point of view of difficulty and complexity of acquiring and issuing projects are relatively similar.
 Although today it is de facto accepted to start migration to EMV with certification for acquiring smart cards.